Privacy Policy

 We may share your information:

-• With our vendors, which work with us to provide services on our behalf.
+- With our vendors, who work with us to provide services on our behalf.

 We follow generally accepted industry standards that are designed to protect the information submitted to us, both during transmission and once we receive it.

-If we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
+If we collect sensitive information (such as financial information or health information), that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a closed lock icon at the bottom of your web browser or looking for “https” at the beginning of the address of the web page.

 While we use encryption to protect sensitive information transmitted online, we also protect your information offline.
 Only employees who need the information to perform a specific job (for example, billing or customer service) are granted access to personally identifiable information.
 The computers/servers in which we store personally identifiable information are kept in a secure environment.